What happens to unaccompanied migrant children when they turn 18?

 Though minors are not being turned away at the border, there is no guarantee they will be re-located immediately.

-This group of children are more susceptible to incarceration, trafficking and mental health issues according to Wilkerson.
+This group of children are more susceptible to incarceration, trafficking and mental health issues, Wilkerson said.